Story at a glance:

 - The solar panel market size is expected to reach $902.55 billion by 2028.

-Green building materials come in all shapes and sizes and can range from recycled metal to high-efficiency toilets and more.
+Green building materials come in all shapes and sizes.
 The global green building materials market size was valued at $256.51 billion in 2020 and is projected to reach $653.41 billion by 2028.
 This increased demand means more sustainable products will come to the market, but how do you determine what’s best for a particular project?

 When it comes to finding sustainable roofing products, professionals have several options to consider.
 Products that help create an eco-friendlier roof also have benefits like energy savings, reducing heat island effect, and increased durability.